j-mohammadi/RL-RacingCar/README.md

 ![Comparison_rolling](https://github.com/Jean-BaptisteAC/RL-RacingCar/assets/66775006/0b1073b6-2c71-4409-b139-a8cbac364b5f)

 This result is much more understandable, we can witness a very strong and steady progression of the agent along the episodes.
-One major conlusion of this graph is that the use of the distance reward improves significantly the performance and reliability of our model.
+One major conclusion of this graph is that the use of the distance reward significantly improves the performance and reliability of our model.

 The following GIF shows one of the best runs of the Multi DQN Agent on the environment GUI: